 You might find your artistic endeavours overshadowed when a long-time partner is Wassily Kandinsky.
-But Gabriele Münter now enjoys wide recognition in her own right.
+But Gabriele Münter now enjoys independent recognition.
 The Leopold Museum brings us Austria’s first solo exhibition for this expressionist painter and leading light of the Avant-Garde in Germany.

 - Full retrospective